o-william-white/skim2mito/README.md

 Before you run your own data, it is recommended to run the example datasets provided .
 This will confirm there are no user-specific issues with the setup and it also installs all the dependencies.
 The example data includes simulated mitochondrial data from 25 different butterfly species.

-To run the example data, use the code below. *Note that the first time you run the pipeline, it will take some time to install each of the conda environments*, so it is a good time to take a tea break :).
+To run the example data, use the code below. **Note that you need to change the user email to your own address**.
+The email is required by the Bio Entrez package to fetch reference sequences.
+The first time you run the pipeline, it will take some time to install each of the conda environments, so it is a good time to take a tea break :).
 ```
 conda activate snakemake

 snakemake \
    --cores 4 \
    --use-conda \
-   --use-singularity
+   --use-singularity \
+   --config user_email=user@example_email.com
 ```

 <br/>